Leadership Lab and Tāke Tuia

 Mana Tahuna are a kaupapa Māori Charitable Trust committed to and leading positive systemic change for the community and the Taiao.

-Key partners committed to the programme’s success include: DARREN TO FINALISE
+Key partners committed to the programme’s success include:

 • Patron and venue sponsor: Rod Drury

-These partnerships ensure the programme will be deeply rooted in local communities and connected to national and international leadership networks.
+These partnerships ensure the programme will be deeply rooted in local communities and connected to national and international leadership networks

 Programme Structure – The Korekoreka Journey